 “Do you know her!?” we shouted at the same time.

 “Not personally,” he said and came in, giving us chicken, pizza and coke.
 “But I’ve heard a strange rumor from people living above us.”
 He sat beside us, joining us in eating.
-“They say that ten years ago was an entertainment company called Youngster Unity, under the name CEO Park Jun Ho.
+“They say that ten years ago was an entertainment company called Youngster Unity, under CEO Park Jun Ho.
 It was a small and not very known company, but it had beautiful models and actresses.
 Thanks to them the company shined for some time abroad.
 They didn’t do music.
-However, some were saying that from the beginning there was a problem with the staff, especially with their CEO.
+They used recording room only for interviews, dubbings in animations, and voice training in order to speak confidently.
+However, some were saying that from the beginning there was problem with the staff, especially with their CEO.
 He was very strict and sometimes brutal, so it was a horrible rumor, taking into account that there were only young women.
 The rumored girl in white tracksuit was the best known model and actress of the company.
 Her name was Ahn Hyeon Ju.
 Every girl was jealous of her natural beauty, but she was lazy and soon after the debut the fame was more important for her than anything else.
 Only success, only money, only recognition.
 CEO liked her attitude and she was his pupil.
 But one day Hyeon Ju had a serious quarrel with the CEO.
 Witnesses said that she left CEO’s room with cry and no one saw her ever again.”

 “Where was she?”
 Heejun whispered, completely drawn into the story.

 “No one knows.
 There was only blood and her DNA inside one of the rooms,” PD Shin sighed.
 “Actually she went missing, but after a few years police considered her dead.”